 The collection contains a diary, May 6-September 24, 1849, of a journey across the plains from Athens, Gentry County, MO, to the Sacramento Valley during the California gold rush.
 Topics include members of company, description of wagon trains, countryside, wild game, vegetation, provisions, Indians, cholera, travel guides, landmarks, defense, wagon train problems and Mormons.

-Reminiscences of a wagon train trip from Missouri to California in 1849.
-The route, weather, and a cholera epidemic.
+The papers contain reminiscences of a wagon train trip from Missouri to California in 1849 and describes the route, weather, and a cholera epidemic.

 Hughes, Sarah F. Hickman, Reminiscences, 1942, (C1889)